oven-sh/security-provider-template/README.md

 # Bun Security Scanner Template

-> [!WARNING]
-> This feature is currently unfinished but will be shipping soon.
-Track progress at https://github.com/oven-sh/bun/pull/21183

 A template for creating a security scanner for Bun's package installation process.
 Security scanners scan packages against your threat intelligence feeds and control whether installations proceed based on detected threats.